popany/notes/self_driving/simulation/open_scenario/user_guide-1.2.0.md

 An Act allows a set of multiple instances of Trigger to determine when the specific Act starts.

+This example scenario contains a **`startTrigger` at `Act` and `Event` level**.
+At `Act` level, they are used just to start the simple overtaking scenario.
+At the `Event` level, they control the scenario's execution.

+All ASAM OpenSCENARIO storyboard elements may **run in parallel**.
+Sequential execution is introduced indirectly by triggers, which can control how certain storyboard elements start or stop.

 ### 10.6.
 ManeuverGroups

-Using ManeuverGroup we specify the Actors that are executing the actions.
-Because we want Vehicle 1 to change lanes, we specify its name under Actors.
+Using `ManeuverGroup` we specify the `Actors` that are executing the actions.
+Because we want Vehicle 1 to change lanes, we specify its name under `Actors`.
 This means that all the actions under this ManeuverGroup are executed by Vehicle 1.

+For executing global actions `Actors` may be left empty.

+For **determining actors during runtime**, you have to use `selectTriggeringEntities = true`, which is explained in Section 7.3.1.

 ### 10.7.
 Maneuvers

-In this example, one Maneuver is used to group two instances of Event.
+In this example, one `Maneuver` is used to group two instances of `Event`.
+Two instances of `Maneuver` may also be used, each hosting one `Event`.
+Both alternatives yield the same simulation outcome, as long as each `Event` retain its `startTrigger`.

 ### 10.8.
 Events and actions

-Under Maneuver_1 we define two instances of Event, one for left lane change called Turn left and the other one with right lane change named Turn right.
-Left and right means relative to the current lane.
+Under `Maneuver_1` we define two instances of `Event`, one for left lane change called `Turn left` and the other one with right lane change named `Turn right`. `Left` and `right` means **relative to the current lane**.

+In the first Event that we want to execute, which is `Turn left`, we use one `ConditionGroup` and inside it one `RelativeDistanceCondition`.
+This condition checks if the current longitudinal distance between `Vehicle 1` and `Vehicle 2` is shorter than 20 m.
+Because `Vehicle 1` has a higher speed than `Vehicle 2` their relative distance falls below 20 m at some point and `StartTrigger` gets triggered on `Turn left` event, and `Vehicle 1` starts its `LaneChange` action to the left.

+The second `Event` named `Turn right` contains also one `LaneChangeAction`, but this one targets the same lane where `Vehicle 2` is currently located.
+That means, the target is to get back to the same lane where `Vehicle 1` was, but this time in front of `Vehicle 2`.

+In this action, we specified the **exact coordinates** on the target lane, but we could have also used relative road coordinates relative to `Vehicle 2`.
+Using **relative coordinates** makes the scenario more portable to other road networks.

+For triggering the event `Turn right` we use two conditions in one condition group, which means they both have to be true at the exact same time.
+We use `RelativeDistanceCondition` that checks whether the relative longitudinal distance between `Vehicle 2` and `Vehicle 1` is no longer greater than 10 m.
+However, we have to combine this condition with `SimulationTimeCondition` to disallow triggering `RelativeDistanceCondition` anytime before 5 seconds.

 ### 10.9.
 Sequential execution